jah1603/W7D2-HW/homework_answers.md

 1. What does the ___word___ 'polymorphism' mean?

+It originates from Greek.
+The first part, "poly" means "many" and the second part means change or shape.

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.

+It means that different data types can use the same interface.
+In practice this lets a given method perform different actions depending on what it acts upon.

+For instance, a user could make a program with many musical instruments each having its own method called Play().
+This method could be called on each instrument (e.g. Piano.play = strike keys with hand) and it would produce the correct result.

 3. What can we use to implement polymorphism in Java?